 Bed Buying Guide

-The bed is undeniably one of the most important pieces of furniture in any home.
+Your bed is undeniably one of the most important pieces of furniture in any home.
+It's the place we all crave at the end of a long day - a little oasis of comfort to keep you cosy throughout the night.
 Choosing one is not a decision to be rushed into.
-It's the place we all crave at the end of a long day - a little oasis of comfort to keep you cosy throughout the night.

-We've put together this guide to give you the lowdown on bed frames, sizing, mattresses and everything in between to help you choose the right type of bed for you.
+We've put together this bed buying guide to give you the lowdown on bed frames, sizing, style and everything in between to help you choose the right type of bed for you.

 - Sleeping arrangements